Agustín Pedro Justo

 Agustín Pedro Justo Rolón (26 February 1876 – 11 January 1943) was the president of Argentina from 1932 to 1938, during the Infamous Decade.
 Justo took part in the coup of 1930, becoming president two years later thanks to widespread electoral fraud.
 His presidency was part of the period known as the Infamous Decade, which lasted from 1930 until 1943.
-He established the country's central bank and introduced a nationwide income tax.
+He established the country's central bank and introduced a nationwide income tax together with a maternity leave insurance system and paid vacations.

 Appointed War Minister by President Marcelo Torcuato de Alvear, his experience under a civilian administration and pragmatic outlook earned him the conservative Concordance's nomination for the 1931 campaign.
 He was elected president on 8 November 1931, supported by the political sectors that would form shortly after la Concordancia, an alliance created between the National Democratic Party (Partido Demócrata Nacional), the Anti-personalist Radical Civic Union (Unión Cívica Radical Antipersonalista) (UCRA), and the Independent Socialist Party (Partido Socialista Independiente).
 There were accusations of electoral fraud, and the name patriotic fraud was used for a system of control established from 1931 to 1943.
 Conservative groups wanted to use this to prevent any radicals from coming to power.
 During this period there was persistent opposition from the supporters of Yrigoyen, an earlier president, and from the Radical Civic Union.

 The outstanding diplomatic work of his Foreign Minister, Carlos Saavedra Lamas, was one of the greatest accomplishments of his administration, stained by constant accusations of corruption and of delivering the national economy into the hands of foreign interests, the British in particular, with whom his vice-president Julio A. Roca Jr. had signed the Roca-Runciman Treaty.
 His name was mentioned as a candidate a new period during the unsteady government of Ramón Castillo, but his early death at 66 thwarted his plans.
 He worked on a preliminary study for the complete works of Bartolomé Mitre, whom he admired profoundly.